iotaap/tutorials/docs/iotaap-cloud-mqtt.md

 ## Creating new instance

 From the right sidebar select **“MQTT“**.
-In the MQTT page simpy click on the green "+" button, and our system will automatically generate and configure new MQTTS instance for you.
+In the MQTT page simply click on the green "+" button, and our system will automatically generate and configure new MQTTS instance for you.

 ![alt text](https://files.iotaap.io/assets/iotaap-tutorials/cloudmqtt-setup/iotaap-mqtt-instance.png"Create instance")